Max-Kushnir/Max-Kushnir/README.md

 # Hi, I’m Max Kushnir

 I'm a junior at Stony Brook University, pursuing a B.S. in **Computer Science** and **Applied Mathematics & Statistics**.
-I specialize in building reliable and scalable **backend systems**, with a passion for creating APIs and applications that solve meaningful problems.
+I build full-stack apps and backend systems, with a passion for solving real problems with software.

 ##